kevinmarindev/Package-Tracker/README.md

 # Package-Tracker
 Full Stack React Parcel Tracking app.
-This app allows you to store all your tracking numbers and track them all in one place regardless of carrier.
-Supports USPS, UPS and FEDEX
+This app allows you to store tracking numbers and track packages from USPS, UPS and Fedex all in one place.

 [Live Link](https://package-tracker-us.herokuapp.com/)